 Automation is a feature unique to Tessie.
-It allows virtually unlimited car control, including scheduling charging in a more straightforward way.
+It allows virtually unlimited vehicle control, including scheduling charging.

-Schedule runs from your car and Automation runs from Tessie in the cloud.
+Schedule runs from your vehicle and Automation runs from Tessie in the cloud.
 Both operate independently.
 See Scheduled Charging Comparison to discover what's best for you.

 Does the app need to be open?

 Nope!
 You don't even need your phone to be on.
 Tessie automagically runs your automations in the cloud so they get executed regardless of your device.

 If you have a location specified for your automation, it's possible that your Tesla was outside of it.
 Make sure the location is large enough to cover where the vehicle is.